• Skip to primary navigation

 ingredients for israeli salad

-Israeli salad ingredients are simple and delicious, we let the fresh produce really shine in this raw Middle Eastern side dish.
+Israeli salad ingredients are simple and delicious.
+We let the fresh produce shine in this raw Middle Eastern side dish.

 • Roma tomatoes